Japanese Auctions

 Record Access

-Sometimes requires manual search
+Sometimes needs manual search

 HAA — Honda Auto Auction